 Additional keywords.
 Dade County, unpaved

 Credits.
 This page was last revised on April 2, 2018.
-This page originally submitted on March 29, 2018, by Daniel Eisenberg of Boca Raton, Florida.
-This page has been viewed 47 times since then and 2 times this year.
+It was originally submitted on March 29, 2018, by Daniel Eisenberg of Boca Raton, Florida.
+This page has been viewed 93 times since then and 8 times this year.
 Photo 1. submitted on March 29, 2018, by Daniel Eisenberg of Boca Raton, Florida. • Andrew Ruppenstein was the editor who published this page.

 Editor’s want-list for this marker.
 Shot of marker and its surroundings. • Can you help?